-Larry Peterson, President and Board of Director
+Larry Peterson, CEO and Board of Director

 I have been a member and on the Board of and Treasurer of most every organization around the area, including 16 years on the Mercy Hospital Board, most as Chair.
 I’ve been on several state level boards for my accounting and banking associations.
-I have organized the Fly-In Breakfast at the Moose Lake Airport for over 20 years.
+I have organized the Fly-In Breakfast at the Moose Lake Airport for almost 30 years.
 My favorite hobbies are centered around the outdoors and nice weather.
 I live on Sand Lake and enjoy the lake and the golf course there.
 I still get on my motorcycle once in a while and also fly a small airplane.
 The most precious part of life is living in our small town and enjoying time with family and friends.

 I grew up in Willow River and come from a family of 10.
 I feel very lucky to have grown up in a small town and have graduated from a small town school, with 28 students in my graduating class.
 I then went off to college (2 years at St. Scholastica & 2 at UMD) before landing a job at First National Bank of Moose Lake.
 I am blessed to have my wife Sandy & our 5 children and all our grandchildren.
 We love the area, people and sense of community here.

 We have been active in the local business scene with Sandy starting and owning her own beauty shop ‘Rofflers’ for 20 years and myself with working at the Bank as a Lender and now also a Board member.
 Over the years, I’ve also been involved in many different community organizations from the Chamber of Commerce to Holy Angels Finance Council, to Minnesota Deer Hunter’s Association and coaching my children’s sports teams.
 I treasure all the relationships I’ve formed over the years through the good times and the times you wish were better.
-One thing I’ve learned in the tougher the times, the more the character of our people shines through!
+One thing I’ve learned is the tougher the times, the more the character of our people shines through!
 That’s one of the many reasons I’m still here after that November day in 1982 when Bud Kirk hired Harry Nyrud’s paper boy from Willow River.

-Rick Bothwell, VP of Lending-Commercial Lender and Board of Director
+Rick Bothwell, Board of Director

 Each one of us has been blessed to be born in this country and given the opportunity to be among the richest people in the world.
 With that blessing comes the responsibility to provide opportunities for others.
 This is why I actively support the House of Hope Orphanage in South Sudan.
 One of my life mantras is “Be a Go-Giver, not a Go-Getter.”